Skip to main content

 49 CFR §393.203

-The doors on all commercial motor vehicles must not be missing, broken, or sag to a degree that they cannot be opened or closed properly.
-Bolts and brackets securing the cab shouldn’t be loose, broken or missing, and the hood and seats should all be secured.
+The doors on all commercial motor vehicles must not be missing, broken, or sag to the degree that they cannot be opened or closed properly.
+Bolts and brackets securing the cab shouldn’t be loose, broken, or missing, and the hood and seats should all be secured.
 The front bumper should not be loose or protruding.

 49 CFR §393.205: WHEELS